Photo of Summer Farah

 Summer Farah

-Summer Farah is a Palestinian American poet, editor, and critic.
-She is currently the outreach coordinator for the Radius of Arab American Writers and sends out the occasional essay at evening conversations.
-She writes the Poetry Double Features column at Palette Poetry, putting two collections in conversation each month.
+Summer Farah is a Palestinian American writer and editor from California.
+She is organizes with the Radius of Arab American Writers and sends out the occasional essay at evening conversations.
+Summer covers the seasonal must-read poetry previews at The Millions

 With Jillian Meehan, she co-writes the biweekly newsletter currently on hiatus, Letters to Summer.